confluentinc/cli/README.md

 $ dist/confluent_$(go env GOOS)_$(go env GOARCH)/confluent -h
 ```

+Please update your system to MacOS 11.0 or later, if you are developing for Darwin/arm64.

 If `make deps` fails with an "unknown revision" error, you probably need to put your username and a
 [github personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 in your ~/.netrc file as outlined [here](https://gist.github.com/technoweenie/1072829).
 The access token needs to be